scottadkin/Unreal-Tournament-Server-Query-Discord-Bot/README.md

 - **.removerole role** Stops users with specified role being able to use admin bot commands.
 - **.listroles** Displays a list of roles that can use the bots admin commands.
 - **.addserver alias ip:port** Adds the specified server details into the database.
-- **.removeserver serverID** Removes the specified server from the database.
+- **.deleteserver serverID** Removes the specified server from the database.
-- **.setauto** Sets the current channel as the auto query and display channel where the posts are updated in regualr intervals with the latest information from the server. **Do not enable in an existing channel, non autoquery messages are deleted by default.**
+- **.setauto** Sets the current channel as the auto query and display channel where the posts are updated in regualr intervals with the latest information from the server.
 - **.stopauto** Disables autoquery channel from updating.
 - **.editserver id type value** Edit selected server's value type.
 Types:(alias,ip,country,port)